 Engaged employees care about producing high quality work.
 They make it a point to be helpful to customers.
 They have a positive, welcoming attitude.
-You can tell they’re passionate about twant_engaged_staffheir job, and that it’s important to them to do well.
+You can tell they’re passionate about their job, and that it’s important to them to do well.

 Employees who are not engaged lack enthusiasm.
 Their attitude and approach to their work says, “I don’t care.”
 This isn’t necessarily linked with salary.
 I’ve seen enthusiastic cashiers, and I’ve seen unenthused financial advisors, accountants, and many other highly paid yet emotionally void employees.